 Want to learn more about how we operate?
 Check out our About Us page.

-It's more supportive than the Purple RestorePlus Hybrid, and it's a good option for light and average back and stomach sleepers, as well as heavier back and side sleepers.
-It has a very responsive feel, so you won't feel stuck in place.
-While you won't sink very deeply into it, very contouring comfort layers help add pressure relief.
-It's a very durable mattress, so you can expect it to resist sagging or forming permanent indents for longer than other options.
+While you won't sink into or be enveloped by this mattress, its comfort layers are particularly contouring, which helps it offer good pressure relief despite the firmer feel.
+Otherwise, it performs well overall.
+It's very durable, so it resists sagging and permanent indentations for longer.
 It also offers good motion isolation, although if you sleep lightly with a partner who tosses and turns, other mattresses do a better job of reducing the motion you feel.
-All in all though, it's a solid option for lasting cooling.
+All in all, though, it's a solid option for lasting cooling.

 Notable Mentions

 The Casper Snow offers excellent cooling, and unlike the Purple RestorePlus Hybrid, it has a plush enough feel for most side sleepers, including lighter side sleepers.
-Its slow-moving comfort layers make it more difficult to move around in your sleep, but if you like the feel of memory foam, it's a versatile option for hot sleepers.
+Its low responsiveness makes it more difficult to move around in your sleep, but if you like the feel of memory foam, it's a versatile option for hot sleepers.

-The Tuft and Needle Mint is an upper mid-range mattress that you may prefer to the Saatva Latex Hybrid if you're a side sleeper, particularly in the lighter weight category.
-While it's not quite as cooling as the Saatva, its performance is good enough to keep hot sleepers comfortable.
+The Tuft and Needle Mint is a mid-range mattress that you may prefer to the Purple Mattress if you're a side sleeper, particularly in the lighter weight category.
+While it's not quite as cooling as that mattress, its performance is good enough to keep hot sleepers comfortable, and it offers much better pressure relief for lighter side sleepers.

 See our review